niktay/niktay.github.io/_posts/2020-05-12-sharky-ctf-give_away_one.md

 Bingo!
 So all we have to do is to calculate the address to `/bin/sh` and use that as a parameter for our call to `system`.

-Consolidating all the information we have to far, we can conclude that the payload should probably look something like this:
+Consolidating all the information we have so far, we can conclude that the payload should probably look something like this:

 ```
 <padding of ? bytes><address(system)><padding of 4 bytes><address("/bin/sh\x00")>